Welcome to

 Equifax: 1-800-525-6285

-Use our PCB E-Statements for paperless statements.
+• Use our PCB E-Statements for paperless statements.
 This helps with less printed personal information that needs to be shredded constantly.
-If you choose to receive paper statements properly store them in a safe place to prevent unauthorized access or shred them properly.
+If you choose to receive paper statements from your bank or any company make sure to properly store them in a safe place to prevent unauthorized access or shred them properly.

-Don’t share your bank information unless you are absolutely sure you know them and what they are using it for.
-Call the bank directly if you are ever uncertain if you should be giving out account details.
+• Never share your personal or banking information unless you are absolutely certain you know the person/company and what they are using it for.

 Certain phone calls, text messages and emails from legitimate financial institutions or businesses could very well be crooks claiming to be representatives at these places.
 When this happens it is known as a “phishing” scam.
 The term “phishing” is a high-tech variation of the term “fishing” for personal information.
 In situations like these, they will ask for information regarding a bank account, credit card, social security number, and other identification numbers.